Tuesday

 Carefully selected books for beginning readers can increase confidence and produce success.

-Some type of phonic based books should be read in the early stages of reading.
-My favorite phonic based books are in a series written by Nora Gaydos called Now I'm Reading!
-Each set has short books that stay neatly organized in the plastic sleeves of a hardcover with a magnetic closure.
+My favorite phonics based books are in a series written by Nora Gaydos called Now I'm Reading!
+Here's a video of my daughter reading a book from Now I'm Reading!
+On the Go Level 3 Each set has 10 books that stay neatly organized in the plastic sleeves of a hardcover case with a magnetic closure.
 Books can be removed and replaced easily.

-Children will love to practice their phonics knowledge, learn new sight words, and use picture clues in these fun books with repeated language.
+Children will love to practice their phonics knowledge, learn new sight words and use picture clues in these fun books with repeated language.

 Brand New Readers Blue Set